below/HelloSilicon/README.md

 Above, you read something about _universal binary_.
 For a very long time, the Mach-O executable format had support for several processor architectures.
 This includes, but is not limited to, Motorola 68k (on NeXT computers), PowerPC, Intel x86 and x86 64-Bit, as well as 32-Bit and 64-Bit arm variants.
 In this case, I am building a universal dynamic library which includes arm64 and arm64e code.
 More information can be found [here](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

 ## Chapter 10
-No changes in the core code were required, but I created a SwiftUI app that will work on macOS, iOS, and later on watchOS and tvOS, too.
+No changes in the core code were required, but I created a SwiftUI app that will work on macOS, iOS, watchOS (Series 4 and later), and tvOS.

+The only issue I found was that I had to prevent Xcode 12 Beta 3 from attempting to build x386 and x86_64 binaries for the watch App.
+I would assume that is a bug.

 ## Chapter 11
 Nothing besides the usual had to be changed.
 Still, while the code is working, the executables end with a segmentation fault.